Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Lotka-Volterra model

 At leading order, the last term can be simplified with the self-averaging property of the community:

 where we have introduced the susceptibility

 Therefore, the mutant frequency satisfies

 To obtain an equation involving $f$ only, further approximations to the abundances must be made.
 First, we may follow the traditional convention in population genetics to restrict the total parent-mutant abundance $N_p+N_m$ to be a constant.
-Such restriction is further justified by the ecological steady states, in which the total abundance varies little in average, with only fluctuations from demographic noise.
+Such restriction is further justified when the parent-mutant correlation $\rho$ is high.
+As discussed in Sec. \ref{sec:parentMutantCorrelation}, the total parent-mutant abundance varies little in average when $\rho$ is high and the whole community is near the ecological steady state.
+There are only fluctuations from demographic noise.
 Therefore, we can replace

 and the effective number of individuals is $N_\mathrm{eff}=N_0/2D$.
+We recall that the angle bracket denotes the average over demographic fluctuations in the initial ecological steady state.

-Next, since we start with the ecological steady state before the mutation, the community abundances $N_{i/pm}$ without the invasions of the parent and the mutant also vary little and we can approximate
+Next, since we start with the ecological steady state before the mutation, the community abundances $N_{i/pm}$ without the invasions of the parent and the mutant also vary little.
+These variations are further averaged out when $N_{i/pm}$ enters the sum in Eq. \eqref{eq:frequencyDynamicsGLVAfterDMFT}.
+Similar to the above, we can approximate

 As a remark, this approximation for $N_{i/pm}$ is different from the usual DMFT approximation.
 In the usual DMFT, the mean field $\sum A_{0i}N_{i/0}$ is treated as a colored noise, since the cavity abundance $N_0$ is stochastic representing the trajectories of all the abundances in the community.
 Here, the cavity abundances are only for the parent and the mutant instead of the rest of the community, hence we should take the corresponding realizations of the mean field instead of treating the mean field as noise.